juvoly/api/session.md

+Here's a markdown document describing the action with nice formatting, including the required values and an example in TypeScript:

-# Juvoly API Session Creation
+# Juvoly Session Creation

-This document describes how to create a session using the Juvoly API.
+This document describes how to create a new session using the Juvoly API.

-## Endpoint
+## API Endpoint

 ```
 POST https://prod.juvoly.nl/api/v2/rest/session